317: No Such Thing As Panic Buying Frankincense

 No, but there is a thing about sorting your socks, which is how amazingly difficult it gets as soon as you have

-But secondly, there is a larger pile of unmatched socks that you have to hunt through, right?
+um but if you have more than one pair firstly you need to pair more socks obviously but secondly there is a larger pile of unmatched socks that you have to hunt through right

 Allegedly, if you have 100 different pairs of socks, right, it would take 10,000 times longer to sort them than one pair of socks.